VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/AdaptionTechniques/Essentials/Describe/DescribeContent.md

 # Nature Of Perception

-A quick dip into primordial soup to understand why everyone sees the same world differently.
+A quick dip back into primordial soup to understand why everyone experiences the same world differently.

 @Metadata {
     @PageColor(blue)